r-call/git-style-guide/README.md

 * [https://github.com/thoughtbot/guides/tree/master/protocol/git](https://github.com/thoughtbot/guides/tree/master/protocol/git)

 ## Purpose
-My intention and purpose is for the community to grow and discuss best practices germane to git.
 This is by no means the authoritative document.
 This is another potpurri of opinionated views on how one should use or maintain git.

+My intention and purpose is for the community to grow and discuss best practices germane to git.

-This guide is also a means of newcomers to understand git quickly and learn from some of the things people have learned along the way.
+This guide is intended to help newcomers understand git quickly and quickly adopt and try some best practices.

 [Back to the top](#toc)
 <hr />
+<a id="workflow" rel="bookmark"></a>
 # Workflow
-<a id="workflow" rel="bookmark"></a>

 In projects in which patches are numerous and quickly generated, it's prudent to utilize a proper workflow.
 In doing so it'll prevent git from becoming an impediment upon the team.
 Vincent Driessen discussed, in 2010 in [a seminal article](http://nvie.com/posts/a-successful-git-branching-model/) titled, "A successful Git branching model", proposed what now know as *git-flow model*.